 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Freshfields Bruckhaus Deringer reported total carbon emissions of approximately 19,000,000 kg CO2e, comprising 543,870 kg CO2e from Scope 1, 2,714,120 kg CO2e from Scope 2 (market-based), and 15,953,380 kg CO2e from Scope 3 emissions.
-The previous year, 2023, saw total emissions of about 12,308,310 kg CO2e in Scope 3, with Scope 1 and 2 emissions also reported.
-Freshfields has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 55.3% by FY2027 from a FY2019 base year.
-Additionally, they target a 95% reduction in these emissions by FY2050.
-For Scope 3 emissions, the firm aims for a 30% reduction from fuel and energy-related activities and a 35% reduction from business travel by FY2027, with a long-term goal of a 90% reduction by FY2050.
-The firm is also committed to increasing its sourcing of renewable electricity from 42.6% in FY2019 to 100% by FY2030.
-Furthermore, Freshfields aims for 62.3% of its suppliers, covering purchased goods and services, to have science-based targets by FY2027.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Freshfields' commitment to achieving net-zero greenhouse gas emissions across its value chain by FY2050.
+In 2024, Freshfields Bruckhaus Deringer reported total carbon emissions of approximately 19,533,870 kg CO2e, comprising 543,870 kg CO2e from Scope 1, 2,714,120 kg CO2e from Scope 2 (market-based), and 15,953,380 kg CO2e from Scope 3 emissions.
+The previous year, 2023, saw total emissions of about 12,308,310 kg CO2e, with Scope 1 emissions at 583,250 kg CO2e and Scope 2 emissions at 2,334,020 kg CO2e (market-based).
+Freshfields has set ambitious climate commitments, aiming to achieve a 95% reduction in absolute Scope 1 and Scope 2 GHG emissions by FY2050, using FY2019 as the baseline.
+Additionally, they target a 90% reduction in absolute Scope 3 emissions within the same timeframe.
+For near-term goals, the firm commits to a 55.3% reduction in Scope 1 and Scope 2 emissions by FY2027, alongside a 30% reduction in Scope 3 emissions from fuel and energy-related activities and a 35% reduction in Scope 3 emissions from business travel, both by FY2027.
+Furthermore, Freshfields aims to increase its sourcing of renewable electricity from 42.6% in FY2019 to 100% by FY2030.
+They also commit that 62.3% of their suppliers, based on emissions from purchased goods and services, will have science-based targets by FY2027.
+Overall, Freshfields is dedicated to reaching net-zero greenhouse gas emissions across its value chain by FY2050.

 Access structured emissions data, company-specific emission factors, and source documents